algosup/2022-2023-project-2-santa-time-Project-8-group/Documents/Functional Specifications.md

 ## Future

-The website may include a GPS geolocalisation.
+The website may include a GPS geolocation.
 It would enable the user to get the direct result without having them write their address.

 Later, the team may implement a visual representation of the location.
 It would be done by having a world map in the background so long it does not impact the server's performance.